What this tool does

 Is a gigabyte 1,000 MB or 1,024 MB?

 In SI it is exactly 1,000 MB.
 In binary (IEC) it is 1 GiB = 1,024 MiB.
-Hard drives are sold in SI; your OS may display the same drive in either unit — hence the apparent "missing" space.
+Hard drives are sold and priced in SI; your OS may display the identical drive using the binary count under an SI-looking label — hence the apparent "missing" space.

 What does macOS use?